AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

 In~\Cref{sec:opt-case}, we investigate what \algname can achieve.
 To understand the limitations of \algname, we analyze the saturating behaviors where \algname cannot further optimize the kernels with more iterations.

 We observed two causes of saturating behaviors: (1) \algname can still do effective exploration but cannot further improve the kernel performance because the kernel is close to peak, (2) \algname cannot do effective exploration because the initial kernel is challenging to optimize.
-The first observation inspires a possible early-stopping criterion for agentic kernel optimization---further explorations can be omitted if kernel performance is reasonably close to peak.
-The second observation may indicate that there are certain optimizations that are hard for LLMs to come up with on their own without external information, and that the kernel programming DSL might not be expressive enough to effectively navigate all optimization design choices.

 We use the trend and variation of performance metrics as a proxy for the effectiveness of optimization space exploration.
 Traffic efficiency measures how much of the data movement is necessary, defined as: